 Muscle cells can multitask.

-In tiny, transparent worms, one type of muscle cell can partition itself so that two areas act independently, a new study reveals.
+In tiny, transparent worms, one type of muscle cell can partition itself so that two areas act independentlyexternal link, opens in a new tab, a new study reveals.
 One cell region contracts while a second region undergoes rhythmic contractions and relaxations.

 Scientists have generally thought that each muscle cell contracts in a uniform motion.
 The collective action of constellations of muscle cells then produces the movements a creature needs to flee a predator, consume a meal, or type an email.

 But Howard Hughes Medical Institute Investigator H. Robert Horvitz and colleagues discovered a division of labor within one type of worm muscle cell that allows the animal to protect itself from potentially dangerous chemicals.
 This multitasking cell lets the worms quickly spit out food they have swallowed, study coauthor Steven Sando, Horvitz, and their colleagues report in the journal eLife on July 2, 2021; the full version of their paper was published on August 3.

 “This is the first study to show that two compartments within a muscle cell can contract independently, seemingly oblivious to each other,” says Horvitz, a molecular geneticist and neurobiologist at the Massachusetts Institute of Technology.